1. National Water Policy

 Beyond high-level laws, the Ministry issues specific regulations:

-Licensing & Permits: Legal requirements for drilling boreholes, extracting river water, or building a power plant.
+Licenses and Permits: Legal requirements for drilling wells, extracting river water, or constructing power generation facilities.

-Tariff Regulation: Setting the price of water and electricity to ensure it is affordable for citizens but allows the utility to maintain infrastructure.
+Tariff Regulation: Determining water and electricity rates to ensure affordability for citizens while enabling utilities to maintain infrastructure.

 Safety Standards: Mandating dam safety protocols and electrical grid safety codes.